Other name: American Lotus-Lily

-One of the negative aspects of American Lotus is that they can form vast, dense stands; their leaves can block light and cause dissolved oxygen levels to dip to levels dangerous to fish.
+One of the negative aspects of American Lotus, and to some degree, other floating-leaf plants, is that they can form vast, dense stands; their leaves can block light and cause dissolved oxygen levels to dip to levels dangerous to fish.
 For this reason, the interiors of beds are avoided by most gamefish, while at the same time, the fish may congregate around the edge of the bed.
 Increasing lotus may be a sign of declining water quality, as their floating leaf and emergent behavior helps them cope with turbidity.
 The expansion of lotus in some areas, like along the Mississippi River, has been attributed to artificially stabilized water levels.
 I think water quality issues have caused increases in lotus populations.
 In Lake Puckaway, these aquatic plants have been expanding into submergent plant beds as well as beds of Stiff Arrowhead and bulrushes.
 The Stiff Arrowhead and submergent plants are not being shaded out and killed by American Lotus in some areas.
 This needs to be monitored closely to see if lotus will require some limited control to save habitats with higher fish and wildlife values that are already declining in many areas.
 While they can be damaging at times, a lotus bed offshore can act as a wave break allowing other aquatic vegetation to take hold and persist.

 Lotus has had some value to humans in the past, other than being pleasing to the eyes.
 The tubers are said to be tasty baked, and the leaves are also eaten before they unfurl.
 The seeds of American Lotus are acorn size nutlets and have been used in the stews and soups of Native Americans.
 Even though many tribes used them, it was often as a survival food.
 I have no direct experience consuming this wild plant and cannot say whether they are safe to eat or if they are legal to collect in your area.
 Collect and consume at your own risk.